Business Benefits Explained

 Ultimately, value in the business world is best expressed either directly in financial terms, such as dollars, euro, pounds or yen, for instance, or else by comparison to something of known financial value.
 The business analyst will try, insofar as possible, to value business benefits in financial terms or, failing that, designate a non financial benefit as having more or less value than another benefit that does have known financial value.

-It is reasonable to ask: What is the financial value of reaching these targets?
-There not a single approach to answering such questions for all objectives, but many times an acceptable answer can be reached by assessing:
+There may be no direct and obvious connection between KPI targets for such objectives and financial gains or costs, but it is still reasonable to take Step 1 and ask: What is the value of reaching the target?
+There is not a single "one size fits all" approach to answering such questions for all objectives, but many times an acceptable answer can be reached by assessing:

 - The contribution to increased sales or profits from reaching the objective.